drivdigital/yith-infinite-loading/README.txt

 * It's compatible with WooCommerce?

 Yes, of course.
-This plugin is full compatible with WooCommerce 2.3 and previous version 2.2.
+This plugin is fully compatible with WooCommerce 2.6 and previous versions until 2.2.

 == Suggestions ==